Kimberlite: Olivine lamproites

 Olivine lamproites were previously called group II kimberlite or orangeite in response to the mistaken belief that they only occurred in South Africa.
 Their occurrence and petrology, however, are identical globally and should not be erroneously referred to as kimberlite.
 Olivine lamproites are ultrapotassic, peralkaline rocks rich in volatiles (dominantly H2O).
 The distinctive characteristic of olivine lamproites is phlogopite macrocrysts and microphenocrysts, together with groundmass micas that vary in composition from phlogopite to "tetraferriphlogopite" (anomalously Al-poor phlogopite requiring Fe to enter the tetrahedral site).
 Resorbed olivine macrocrysts and euhedral primary crystals of groundmass olivine are common but not essential constituents.

 Characteristic primary phases in the groundmass include zoned pyroxenes (cores of diopside rimmed by Ti-aegirine), spinel-group minerals (magnesian chromite to titaniferous magnetite), Sr- and REE-rich perovskite, Sr-rich apatite, REE-rich phosphates (monazite, daqingshanite), potassian barian hollandite group minerals, Nb-bearing rutile and Mn-bearing ilmenite.

 Kimberlitic indicator minerals

 Kimberlites are peculiar igneous rocks because they contain a variety of mineral species with chemical compositions that indicate they formed under high pressure and temperature within the mantle.
 These minerals, such as chromium diopside (a pyroxene), chromium spinels, magnesian ilmenite, and pyrope garnets rich in chromium, are generally absent from most other igneous rocks, making them particularly useful as indicators for kimberlites.

-These indicator minerals are generally sought in stream sediments in modern alluvial material.
-Their presence may indicate the presence of a kimberlite within the erosional watershed that produced the alluvium.

 Geochemistry

-The geochemistry of Kimberlites is defined by the following parameters: